gerald1248/minimal-scalable-template/README.md

 The rspec puppet tests aren't working on my computer
 ----------------------------------------------------
-The aim is for the tests run successfully with 100% coverage every time; depending on your OS and system configuration, you may need to tweak and pin different ruby and puppet versions. `rvm` and `bundler` are your friends.
+The aim is for the tests run successfully with 100% coverage; depending on your OS and system configuration, you may need to tweak and pin different ruby and puppet versions. `rvm` and `bundler` are your friends.

 I've spotted a bug
 ------------------